AustinWise/RemoteExecutorSourceGenerator/README.md

-An alternate take on the [RemoteExecutor](https://github.com/dotnet/arcade/tree/main/src/Microsoft.DotNet.RemoteExecutor/src) used in the dotnet/runtime unit tests.
-Instead of using reflection, it uses a source generator to register available remote method and to expose strongly-typed wrapper for executing them.
+An tweak of the [RemoteExecutor](https://github.com/dotnet/arcade/tree/main/src/Microsoft.DotNet.RemoteExecutor/src) used in the dotnet/runtime unit tests.

 There is also a goal to make this all work for all of these app models: